 In the early morning hours of December 7, 1941, Japanese pilots attacked the neutral U.S. Naval Station Pearl Harbor in Honolulu, Hawaii.
 2,403 Americans died and 1,178 were injured.

 Four U.S. battleships sank as a result of the attack.
-Other battleships, cruisers, destroyers, and a minelayer were damaged by the bombing—including 347 aircraft destroyed or damaged.
+Other battleships, cruisers, destroyers, and a minelayer were damaged — including 347 aircraft destroyed or damaged.

 The next day, the United States declared war on Japan.
 America entered World War II on the side of the Allies.